 - New York

-How Capital One 360 saving account works
+How the Capital One 360 Performance Savings Account Works

-You can also open a linked free, interest-bearing Capital One 360 checking account that includes mobile check deposit, a debit card and thousands of free ATMs nationwide.
+You can also open a linked free, interest-bearing Capital One 360 checking account that includes mobile check deposit, a debit card, and thousands of free ATMs nationwide.

 Making payments is easy, and it gives me a quick snapshot of my balance.
 I can also quickly go into my credit card account if I need to, jumping seamlessly from my savings account.